wu-lang/wu/README.md

 ### A decent language

-The language is generally structured around the idea that code should feel reasonably good in your brains and eyes when writing it, and that just because a language finds itself in the upper areas of the stack, it doesn't need to miss out on all the cool low-level control features.
+The language is generally structured around the opinion, that the control and cool features Rust provide are too nice for a language to miss out on.

-Thus Wu comes with a very ~~buff~~ *strong* type-system with a wide spectrum of size-specific primitive data types, straight out of the box.
+Wu is thus highly inspired by Rust, while grabbing a lot of concepts from MoonScript, Jonathan Blow's Jai and the general functional family.

 ### Taster

 ```
-module dunderklumpen! {
+module functions {
   fib :: (a: i128) i128 -> match a {
     | 0 -> 0
     | 1 -> 1